 But is being a salty sweater a big deal?

-Low-sodium levels can cause dehydration, muscle cramps or even organ failure.
+Low-sodium levels can cause dehydration, muscle cramps and even organ failure.
 On top of that, salt is critical to performance too.
-When sodium levels get too low, total body water drops and blood volume decreases, which leads to fatigue and performance declines.
+When sodium levels get too low, total body water drops and blood volume decreases, which leads to fatigue and performance decline.

-Athletes can manage these risks by taking a sensible attitude to how much salt they sweat and need to replenish, but exactly how much salt you need, depends on how much salt you’re losing.
+Athletes can manage these risks by taking a sensible attitude to how much sodium they sweat and need to replenish, but exactly how much salt you need depends on how much salt you’re losing.